Self-Supervised One-Step Diffusion Refinement for Snapshot Compressive Imaging: Experiments

-We report the results of different methods on ICVL and NTIRE in Tables \ref{icvl} and \ref{ntire}.
-It is observed that in general the performance of all five methods gets improved, demonstrating the effectiveness of our DiFA strategy.
-The three unfolding-based methods outperform the two end-to-end methods in most cases.

-We show the visual results of different methods on the 8th band of Scene 5 in ICVL in Fig. \ref{fig:vis} (a).
+We show the visual results of different methods on the simulated datasets NTIRE, ICVL, and Harvard in Fig.~\ref{fig:vis}.
 We can see that our DiFA provides better visual results with more details and fewer artifacts than the original methods.
-We also show the residual image generated by the one-step diffusion module on the 26th band of Scene 8 of NTIRE in Fig. \ref{fig:vis} (b).
-The results indicate that the one-step diffusion module indeed captures some details of the objects and thereby improves the visual results of the final reconstruction of MSI.
-In addition, we test our method on the real dataset and show the visual reconstruction result in Fig. \ref{fig:vis} (c).
-It is observed that the details are significantly improved and there are fewer artifacts.

-Moreover, we show the spectral curves of different methods on Scene 8 of NTIRE in Fig. \ref{fig:curves}.
-We can see that our DiFA strategy effectively improves the spectral reconstruction accuracy, demonstrating the superior spectral reconstruction ability of DiFA.
+Moreover, we show the spectral curves of different methods on the right of Fig.~\ref{fig:vis}.
+It is observed that our DiFA strategy effectively improves the spectral reconstruction accuracy, demonstrating the superior spectral reconstruction ability of DiFA.
+In addition, we show the visual results of MST, DAUHST and our methods MST-DiFA and DAUHST-DiFA on the real data set in Fig.~\ref{fig:real}.
+Compared with the original methods, our approaches obtain improved visual quality as demonstrated in the region of strawberry.